ETIMC/Report/typst/sections/Sprint 1.typ

 Wireless connectivity was adopted to satisfy the mobility and ease-of-setup goals of Requirement 2 in @table:usabilityRequirements.
 Among available options, WiFi was selected for its lower end-to-end latency compared to alternatives like Bluetooth #cite(<sharrow_speed_2025>), ensuring that the system could transmit MIDI data rapidly enough to meet the low-latency requirement 9.

 Directly linked to requirement 1, requirement 2 (Dedicated MIDI Host) was defined to prevent the limited processing power of the MCU's from introducing latency that would conflict with requirement 9 (Low Latency) in @table:technicalRequirements.
 To address this, a dedicated MIDI _host_ was specified to handle MIDI functionality separately from the _controller_ that the user would use to experiment with music.
 Requirement 3 (Ableton Live) was introduced to further offload sound generation from the MCU's to a computer, enabling greater flexibility in sound selection and ensuring higher audio quality.
 Ableton Live was chosen due to its robust MIDI handling, real-time performance capabilities, and wide adoption in both amateur and professional music production.
 Although this choice imposes a dependency on a separate computer, limiting the flexibility mentioned in requirement 2 in @table:usabilityRequirements, it was decided that the advantages in terms of sound choice and audio quality outweighed this limitation.
+It is worth noting that while the _Suite_ version of Ableton Live has been used during development and testing, the "Lite" version should be sufficient, since it supports up to 16 tracks and full MIDI capabilities @ableton_buy_nodate.
 The host acts as the central connector in the system, interfacing between the controllers and Ableton Live, ensuring smooth communication and coordination across all components. (@fig:DeviceRelationsshipsSprint1)

 #figure(
-  image("../images/DeviceRelationshipsSprint1.png", width: 75%),
+  image("../images/sprint 1/DeviceRelationshipsSprint1.png", width: 75%),
   caption: [Diagram illustrating system relationships between devices.]
 ) <fig:DeviceRelationsshipsSprint1>